russom/DSND-Capstone/Capstone_writeup.md

   name='stepSize', doc='Step size (a.k.a. learning rate) in interval (0, 1] for shrinking the contribution of each estimator.'): 0.1
 ```

-So the learning rate remained at the default value but the maximum number of iteration was increased to the max provided.
-Of course this sort of evaluation is always a trade-off: increasing `maxIter` even further could improve the score but would for sure be ore computationally onerous.
+So the learning rate remained at the default value but the maximum number of iteration was increased to the max provided, which could probably be expected.
+Of course this sort of evaluation is always a trade-off: increasing `maxIter` even further _could_ improve the score but would for sure be more computationally onerous.

 ---
 ## Conclusions